-For more information about built-in functions, see Chapter 6, "Extending Operators and Built-In Functions."
+For more information about built-in functions, see Chapter 6, "Extending Operators and Built-In Functions," on page 6-1.

 Extended data types

 You can write an end-user routine on any data type that is registered in the database.